Seungme/Erosion-GPU/README.md

 ## Introduction

-This code let's you apply the most common morphological operators to an image.
-This is a quick project and is not meant to be complete.
+This code lets you apply the most common morphological operators to an image.
 The project implements the erosion and dilation operators.
 The idea was to compare CPU vs GPU performances on morphological operators.